apjanke/highlight.js/docs/language-guide.rst

   }

-The group name becomes the class name in the generated markup enabling different themeing for different kinds of keywords.
+The group name becomes the class name in the generated markup enabling different theming for different kinds of keywords.

 To detect keywords highlight.js breaks the processed chunk of code into separate words — a process called lexing.
 By default "words" are matched with the regexp